-The gas exhausted from the sampled LFG fueled RICE was sampled for three (3) one-hour test periods during the compliance testing performed January 23, 2014.
+The gases exhausted from the sampled LFG fueled RICE were each sampled for three (3) onehour test periods during the compliance testing performed January 21, 2014.

-Table 3.2 presents the average measured CO, NOx, and VOC emission rates for the engine (average of the three test periods).
+Table 3.2 presents the average measured CO, NOx, and VOC emission rates for the engines (average of the three test periods for each engine).